 - Vagina/Uterus: Anomalies (obstructing longitudinal vaginal septum, Mullerian anomalies, imperforate hymen)

 - Other: Paratubal cysts, peritoneal inclusion cysts, pelvic kidney

-Management of suspected functional ovarian cysts is expectant with serial ultrasound imaging.
+Management of functional cysts is expectant with serial ultrasound imaging.
 Oral contraceptives do not hasten resolution of existing cysts.
-Patients with suspected hemorrhagic functional cysts may also be followed if clinically stable and pain is medically manageable.
-Suspected torsion requires surgical intervention to preserve ovarian function if possible and because other disorders are found in over one-half of patients with a diagnosis of torsion.4 Endometriomas require surgical removal as medical therapy will not significantly decrease their size.
-Neoplasm requires surgical intervention and a gynecologic oncologist should be involved when imaging suggests a malignancy.
-Pelvic infections are managed with antibiotics and surgical intervention when indicated.
-Hydrosalpinx may be managed expectantly if it has the characteristic ultrasound appearance of a sonolucent, elongated, extraovarian structure.
-Ectopic pregnancy may be managed with methotrexate or surgical intervention in patients with contraindications to medical management.
-Anomalies resulting in menstrual outflow obstruction and appendiceal abscesses are managed surgically.
-Paratubal and inclusion cyst appearing as extraovarian, sonolucent structures may be followed with serial ultrasound imaging.
+Patients with suspected hemorrhagic cysts should be followed if clinically stable and the pain can be managed medically.
+Torsion requires prompt surgical intervention to preserve ovarian function.
+Additional disorders are found in over half of patients with the diagnosis of torsion.
+Endometriomas generally require surgical removal as medical therapy will not significantly decrease their size.
+Neoplasms require surgical intervention, and a gynecologic oncologist should be involved when imaging suggests malignancy.
+Aydrosalpinx may be managed expectantly if it has the characteristic ultrasound appearance of a sonolucent, elongated, extraovarian structure.
+Ectopic pregnancy may be managed with methotrexate or surgical intervention.
+Anomalies resulting in menstrual outflow obstruction are managed surgically.
+Paratubal and inclusion cysts appearing as extraovarian, sonolucent structures that may be followed with serial ultrasound imaging.

 ACOG Practice Bulletin.
 Management of adnexal masses.
 Obstet Gynecol.
 2007;110(1):201-214.